Monday, July 7, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-I’m sure we missed some other good films, so let us know.
-What would be your Top 3?
+Let it also be known that disturbing scenes doesn’t always make for bad filmmaking, it just means they are hard to watch sometimes.
+And there’s a lot out there to choose from, that’s for sure.
+That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.